Laurie L. Newmark, Esq. - Founding Partner

 - Randolph Township, Board of Adjustments

 Major v.
-Maguire, Supreme Court of New Jersey, January, 2016, Successfully represented grandparents in a visitation dispute over visitation with their late son’s daughter after a trial judge dismissed grandparent’s case in an initial appearance at the Appellate Division and Supreme Court.
+Maguire, Supreme Court of New Jersey, January 2016, successfully represented grandparents in a visitation dispute over visitation with their late son’s daughter after trial judge dismissed grandparent’s case at initial appearance.
+Trial decision reversed by Appellate Division and affirmed by Supreme Court.

 Dueno v.
 Dueno, Superior Court of New Jersey, Appellate Division.
-November 27, 2007, Not Reported in A.2d 2007 WL 4165337, successfully defended mother/ex-wife at the trial level in a post-judgment modification of alimony and child support.
-The appellate division remanded and successfully defended the appeal.
+November 27, 2007, Not Reported in A.2d 2007 WL 4165337, successfully defended mother/ex-wife at trial level in a post judgment modification of alimony and child support.
+Appellate division remanded and successfully defended appeal.

 Englard v.
 Englard, Superior Court of New Jersey, Appellate Division.
-July 13, 2006 Not Reported in A.2d 2006 WL 1911509, represented father in a post-judgment child support modification.
+July 13, 2006, Not Reported in A.2d 2006 WL 1911509, Successfully represented father in post judgment child support modification resulting from Rabbinic mediation/ arbitration.
 Mother appealed.
-Appellate division reversed and remanded.
+Appellate division reversed and remanded for evidentiary hearing.

 Slim v.
 Slim, Superior Court of New Jersey, Appellate Division.
-November 27, 2013, Not Reported in A.3d 2013 WL 6182413 Successfully represented ex-husband in a post-judgment modification trial of his support obligation to his former wife.
-Wife appealed the decision and Appellate decision affirmed.
+November 27, 2013, Not Reported in A.3d 2013 WL 6182413 Successfully represented ex-husband in post judgment modification trial of his support obligation to his former wife due to change in circumstances.
+Wife appealed Trial court’s decision and Appellate decision affirmed.

 Rodrigues v.
 Rodrigues, Superior Court of New Jersey, Appellate Division.
-August 18, 2015 Not Reported in A.3d 2015 WL 5009738.
-Represented wife in appeal of alimony and equitable distribution filed by former husband.
+August 18, 2015, Not Reported in A.3d 2015 WL 5009738.
+Successfully represented wife in appeal of alimony and equitable distribution filed by former husband.
 Appellate Division affirmed in part and reversed and remanded part.